sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 There are dozens of extra parameters, but we can't name them all.
 Most of these serve to glue the morphology and controller departments together smoothly, and give the controller optimization the ability to customize (or replace) internal functionality.

 ### Cameras
 The simulation environment adds *two cameras* so that we can record our findings in an efficient manner.
-This means that for the normal locomotion environment there are now 3 cameras, the first one (index 0) is the free camera, the second one (index 1) is one that *tracks the brittle star* and the third camera provides a *top-down view* of the target.
+This means that for the normal locomotion environment there are now 3 cameras, the first (index 0) is the free camera, the second (index 1) *tracks the brittle star* and the third camera provides a *top-down view* of the target.

-Our other environment, the Terrain Generation Environment, only has the two latter cameras.
+Our other environment, the Terrain Generation Environment, only has the last two cameras.
 For this environment the indices are 0 and 1 instead of 1 and 2.

 The *quality* of these cameras is set to `1920x1080` (1080p) during the initialization of the environment.
 When rendering a video one can pass the width and height parameters to the `render` method to actually record with this quality.